 The 1991 Bowman set expanded from 528 cards to 704 and Bowman used those extra spots to sculpt one of the strongest checklists of the early 1990s.
 Full of key rookie cards, the set is similar to the 1953 Bowman design as it relies on close-up photographs instead of action shots.
 Jones appears as the #1 draft pick from the previous year's draft.
 While it would be two more years before he would play his first major league game for the Atlanta Braves, that didn't stop the card from becoming the most valuable in the set.

-A notable Chipper Jones signature can be found in 1999 Topps Stadium Club where he shares a Co-Signers dual autograph card with New York Yankees legend Derek Jeter.
-Co-Signers autographs could be pulled one in every 254 packs of Stadium Club, on average.
+A notable Chipper Jones option is the Co-Signers dual autograph card he shares with New York Yankees legend Derek Jeter in 1999 Topps Stadium Club.
+Co-Signers autographs could be pulled 1:254 packs of Stadium Club, on average.
 You can also find Jones in other combination autographs with Alex Rodriguez, Scott Rolen, and a quadruple autograph card featuring all four players.
 These are all tough to track down.

-While most of Chipper's rookie cards show him in a posed photograph, his 1991 Upper Deck Top Prospects card features him preparing to field a grounder.
+While most Chipper Jones rookie cards show him in a posed photograph, his 1991 Upper Deck Top Prospects card features him preparing to field a grounder.
 Jones was still a shortstop at this point in his career but his fair-to-average fielding skills eventually pushed him around the horn to third base.
-His offensive production there was nearly unmatched by any other third baseman and his career total of 1,623 RBI places him two hundred above first-ballot Hall of Famer Mike Schmidt.
+His offensive production there was nearly unmatched by any other third baseman, and his career total of 1,623 RBI places him two hundred above first-ballot Hall of Famer Mike Schmidt.

-A key highlight of the 1995 Bowman set is the silver etched-foil cards for the Prime Prospects, Minor League MVPs, and 1st Impressions subsets.
-These cards averaged one in every pack and collectors can find Chipper's card (featured on the left) in the Prime Prospects subset.
-For those fans eager for the chase, they can search for the most sought-after cards from the product which are the gold variations (featured below on the right) that could be pulled at a rate of 1:6 packs in '95 Bowman.
+A key highlight of 1995 Bowman is the silver-etched foil cards for the Prime Prospects, Minor League MVPs, and 1st Impressions subsets.
+These cards averaged one in every pack and collectors can find Chipper's card in Prime Prospects.
+For those fans eager for a chase, the most sought-after cards from the product are the gold foil editions, which are pulled at a rate of 1:6 packs in '95 Bowman.

-The mixed-up nature of the early cards of Chipper's career helped the push to create standard rules governing when card companies could issue a player's true rookie card.
+The mixed-up nature of Chipper's early hobby career helped the push to create standard rules governing when companies could issue a player's official rookie card.
 In Chipper's case, he had cards in every major card brand before he even became a star in the minor leagues.
-For example, his minor league card in 1992 Classic Best (below on the left) comes a year after his Topps rookie in 1991 Topps.
-Today, players have to be named to a 25-man roster before their rookie card can be released, meaning Chipper's rookie would have been issued in 1993 under these rules.
+For example, his minor league card in 1992 Classic Best comes a year after his Topps rookie in 1991 Topps.
+Today, players have to be named to a 25-man roster before their rookie card can be released, meaning Chipper Jones rookie cards would have been issued in 1993 under these rules.

 After playing with the Macon Braves, Chipper was moved to the Braves' Single A-Advanced team, the Durham Bulls.
-Inserted into packs of 1992 Classic Best are Blue Bonus and Red Bonus cards (below on the right).
+Inserted into packs of 1992 Classic Best are Blue Bonus and Red Bonus cards (shown second).
 These cards were similar to the base card but have the white border removed and feature either blue or red foil stamping on a redesigned lower half of the card.

-Collectors can find Chipper's autograph in both the Millennium Marks and Century Marks subsets in 1997 Donruss Signature.
-The Millennium Marks autographs have a green background (featured below on the left) and Century Marks have a blue backdrop.
-As the names of the sets suggest, Millennium autographs are generally numbered to 1,000 copies and Century Marks are limited to 100.
-However, it is believed that Jones only signed 900 of the Millennium cards.
+Collectors can find Chipper Jones autographs in both the Millennium Marks and Century Marks parallels in 1997 Donruss Signature.
+The Millennium Marks autographs have a green background and Century Marks have a blue backdrop.
+As the name suggests, Millennium autographs are generally numbered to 1,000 copies and Century Marks are limited to 100.
+However, it is believed that Jones signed just 900 of the Millennium cards.
 Amazingly, original packs from this product were only $15 and featured an autograph in every pack.
-He also signed for the 1998 set, which is shown on the right.
+He also signed for the 1998 set, which is shown second.

-Upper Deck dipped their toe into the super-premium card world with 1993 SP and the set remains very popular with collectors.
+Upper Deck dipped their toe into the super-premium card world with 1993 SP and the set remains very popular to this day.
 Jones is featured in the Premier Prospects subset that includes the famous Derek Jeter rookie card.
 Although Chipper's appearance in the set isn't technically considered a rookie card, it is one of his most popular cards on the secondary market.
-Due to the fragile nature of the beautiful foil design that is easily damaged or chipped, highly graded copies of his card can top $500 at auction.
+Due to the fragile nature of the beautiful foil design that is easily damaged or chipped, high-grade copies of his card can top $500 at auction.

-Collectors have two main variation options in picking up the top Chipper Jones cards out there with his 1991 Topps rookie card.
-The gold stamped Operation Desert Shield version (featured on the left) is limited to about 6,800 copies through sets that were made available to service men and women serving in Iraq and Kuwait.
-Below on the right, you'll find the glossy Tiffany version of his rookie card which was limited to several thousand copies, although a specific 1991 Topps Tiffany print run is unknown.
+Collectors have two main options in picking up the top Chipper Jones rookie cards out there with his 1991 Topps release.
+The gold stamped Operation Desert Shield version (featured first) is limited to about 6,800 copies through sets that were made available to service men and women serving in Iraq and Kuwait.
+The glossy Tiffany version of his rookie card, shown second, was limited to several thousand copies, although a specific 1991 Topps Tiffany print run is unknown.
 No Tiffany cards were included with the Desert Shield cards, so fans looking for a high-end Chipper rookie can't go wrong with either option.